vol1ura/strava_weather_app/README.md

 * No fees, no advertising, no branding and any additional marks.
 * Air quality and pollution measurement data.
 * You can select language -  russian or english.
-* You can suggest your wishes and new ideas.
+* You can suggest your wishes and ideas in Issues.
 I will try to take them into account and implement them if I can.
-See my contact info.

 ![Description example](static/pic1.png)